w3f/polkadot-wiki/docs/learn-launch.md

 ## Nominated Proof of Stake

 Once Web3 Foundation was confident in the stability of the network and there was a sufficient number of validator intentions, Web3 Foundation used [Sudo](https://youtu.be/InekMjJpVdo) - a superuser account with access to governance functions - to initiate the first validator election.
-This election transitioned the network from PoA into its second phase, [Nominated Proof of Stake (NPoS)](learn-staking) on June 18, 2020.
+Following this election, the network transitioned from PoA into its second phase, [Nominated Proof of Stake (NPoS)](learn-staking), on June 18, 2020.

 ## Governance